Content Siloing for E-commerce: Product + Content Integration Strategy

 Rather than one CTA at the end, they strategically placed product offers:

-• Mid-Content CTA: After tips section
+• Mid-Content CTA: After the tips section, when readers are most convinced

 4. Content-to-Product Internal Linking Structure